qq7te/radical-product/src/_training_posts/2022-07-03-innovation-training.md

 image2: /images/sharing-ideas-bro.png
 image: /images/designer-life-pana.png
 titleOne: The problem statement
 problemDescription: The innovation mantra of “Iterate till you find product-market fit” leads to an approach that is capital intensive and often demoralizing when you don’t find market success despite several iterations.
-This training allows you to iterate less and achieve more, giving you and your team a clear, step-by-step process for building successful products.
+This innovation training program allows you to iterate less and achieve more, giving you and your team a clear, step-by-step process for building successful products.
 titleTwo: Diagnosis
 descriptionTitleTwo: You need this training if your team is suffering from or at high risk of catching these product diseases